preeves-splunk/pla1750b/module_2/Module 2 FS-S3.md

 1. Demonstrating to auditors that AWS VPC Flow Log data is being kept in S3 for long retention times
 2. Retrieve data from S3 that has aged out of Splunk to help the SOC with a security investigation

-You'll be searching against a a different Amazon S3 bucket than what you configured in the last module.
+You'll be searching against a different Amazon S3 bucket than what you configured in the last module.
 This new S3 bucket has more data to search against what Splunk has placed there via ingest actions over the past few minutes!

 FS-S3 has a few parts and there are a few different steps to configure it that involve both the Splunk Admin and AWS Admin.
 FS-S3 uses Splunk and AWS-based technologies like Amazon S3, and AWS Glue to search the data in the S3 buckets.
 The full documentation and configuration instructions will be available once FS-S3 is released but the configuration overview is: